tmns/deploy-to-warply/README.md

 # Deploy to Beta Server Script 🚀

 This is a script to be used for both building and deploying an Ember project to a beta / test server.
-Included in the repo is the source code for the script, along with an executable `deploy_beta`, which you can add to your `/usr/local/bin` directory for ease of use.
+Blast off!

 # Install
 There are two main ways you can *install* the script.